ogochukwu-ozotta/blog/_posts/2024-09-30-Machine-Learning-AI-Services.md

 ---
-layout: post
-title: "Machine Learning & AI Services: Exploring Alternatives and Differences Between AWS and Azure"
+title: 'Machine Learning & AI Services: Exploring Alternatives and Differences Between AWS and Azure'
+excerpt: "A comprehensive comparison of Machine Learning and AI services between AWS and Azure."
 date: 2024-09-30
-categories: [ML, AI]
+permalink: /posts/2024/09/aws-azure-ml-ai
+image: /assets/images/ml-ai-aws-azure.png
+tags:
+  - Machine Learning
+  - Artificial Intelligent
+  - AWS Cloud Services
+  - Azure Cloud Services
 ---

-# Machine Learning & AI Services: Exploring Alternatives and Differences Between AWS and Azure

 ## Introduction
 As cloud-based machine learning (ML) and artificial intelligence (AI) services continue to expand, Azure and AWS lead the pack with powerful, flexible tools for building intelligent applications.
 Whether you're a data scientist, machine learning engineer, or developer, understanding how these two giants compare is critical for selecting the right platform.